patternhelloworld/docker-blue-green-runner/README.md

 ## Process Summary

 - Term Reference
-  - ``All`` means below is "App", "Nginx", "Consul&Registrator".
+  - ``All`` means below is "App", "Nginx"".
   - ``(Re)Load`` means ``docker run....
 OR docker-compose up``.
   - ``State`` is ``Blue`` or ``Green``
   - More is on [Terms](#terms)
-- Load Consul & Registrator, then the App, and finally Nginx to prevent upstream errors.
+- Load the App, and finally Nginx to prevent upstream errors.

 ```mermaid